Director of EMS

-All active applications will be considered by the RCEMS hiring team for open positions, which the applicant has applied and is qualified for.
+All active applications will be considered by the RCEMS hiring team for open positions for which the applicant has applied and is qualified.

 RCEMS is an equal opportunity employer.
 All applicants will have an equal employment opportunity regardless of race, color, religion, sex, age, national origin, ancestry, and physical or mental handicap.

 Full time EMT's and Paramedic's work a 24 on 72 off shift.

 Part time EMT's and Paramedic's are paid overtime after the first 8 hrs of their shift.

 People’s lives often depend on the quick reaction and competent care of Advanced emergency medical technicians (AEMTs) and paramedics.
 Incidents as varied as automobile accidents, heart attacks, slips and falls, childbirth, and gunshot wounds all require immediate medical attention.
 EMTs and paramedics provide this vital service as they care for and transport the sick or injured to a medical facility.